Call us free on 0808 168 9540

 Guidance published by the Institute of Air Quality Management separates emissions from construction activities into a number of distinct source groups or phases, which include:

 Dust impacts on vegetation and ecologically sensitive areas also need to be considered.
-However, the lower sensitivity of such habitat usually makes it more resistant to the much lower concentrations and rates of deposited dusts that can potentially cause health impacts in humans or cause nuisance effects.
+However, the lower sensitivity of such habitat usually makes it more resistant to the much lower concentrations and rates of deposited dust that can potentially cause health impacts in humans or cause nuisance effects.

 Emissions from road traffic are the most significant reason for the declaration of Air Quality Management Areas (AQMAs) by local authorities across the UK.
 This is usually due to housing being located close to roads in many urban areas.

-There are a variety of assessment tools that we use to assess the impacts on and sensitivities to various development proposals.
+There are a variety of air quality assessment tools that we use to assess the impacts on and sensitivities to various development proposals.
 These include screening tools developed from empirical relationships between traffic volume and distance of sensitive receptors from busy roads, to more complex computational dispersion models requiring detailed meteorological data as an input (e.g., Breeze Roads and ADMS Roads).

 Contact our team of air quality assessment consultants today to discuss your needs for your upcoming construction project.